maddisondesigns/woocommerce-software-license-manager/README.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Seamless integration between Woocommerce and Software License Manager.
+Seamless integration between WooCommerce and the [Software License Manager](https://wordpress.org/plugins/software-license-manager/) plugin.

 == Description ==
-Seamless integration between Woocommerce and Software License Manager Plugin.
+Seamless integration between WooCommerce and the Software License Manager Plugin.
 Adopted from EDD Software License Manager, thanks to flowdee (coder@flowdee.de).

 = Features =

 * Automatically creates license keys for each sale with WC
 * Licensing is optional and can be activated/deactivated individually
 * Send generated license keys to your customers within your existing email notifications

+<strong>Please Note:</strong> This is a fork of the [Woocommerce Software License Manager](https://wordpress.org/plugins/wc-software-license-manager/) plugin from the WordPress.org Plugin Directory, which hasn't been updated since July 2016, and no longer worked with the latest version of WordPress and WooCommerce.

+Significant code updates and tidying have been performed and this version now works with WordPress 4.8.2 and WooCommerce 3.1.2.

 #### Sample code